fark00/Real-Estate-Agency/README.md

 # Real-Estate-Agency-AP
 The goal of this project is to create a graphic program for property owners using **C++** and **QT**.
+This project was done as a team by me and @REYHAN.

 # Features of this program: